tdkehoe/iam/faqs.md

 ## Who can remove users?
 {: #remove-users}

-Only the account owner can remove users.
+The account owner can always add and remove users.
+Also, any user with either the following two policy types can remove users:

+* Editor or Administrator on All account management services
+* Editor or Administrator on the User management account management service

 ## How do I turn on multi-factor authentication?
 {: #multi-factor}